devkmsg/Resume/resume.md

   * Assisted in the development of a self-service portal for updating internal testing environments
   * Manage Webistrano installation enabling self-service deployments to the website developers
   * Architect of most of the Puppet infrastructure used in both the production and development/testing environments
-  * Develop sophisticated scripts for automation, monitoring and testing
-  * Deploy, manage, configure, and monitor custom Java based account management system
-  * Evaluated and selected monitoring software
-  * Implemented monitoring infrastructure that included Nagios Core, Distributed Nagios Executor (DNX) for scalability, Check_MK for a cleaner web UI, and pnp4nagios for rrd graphs
-  * Design custom tools to monitor proprietary applications
   * Developed a versioned Ubuntu package repository
   * Assist in developing MCollective agents to manage all the internal and 3rd party applications
   * Deploy and manage Jira application server
-  * Responsible for Production, QA, and Development support
   * Define and document procedures while supporting industry’s Best Practices
   * Responsible for implementing, monitoring, and maintaining the MySql backups for the website environment
-  * Serve as the scrum-master for the Operations crew
   * Performed new-hire training for each new member of the team

 ### Realtime Worlds, Inc., Boulder, CO